2ndopinionuseful/mike-chat/tests/tests/README.md

 Any prompt change, model change, routing change, or major feature release must rerun the full business regression suite before deployment.
 The goal isn't just making Mike smarter - it's making sure an improvement in one area doesn't quietly damage another.

+**This is a release gate, not a suggestion.** A regression file that nobody's required to run before shipping isn't actually protecting anything - it's just a note that might get read.
+The distinction that matters:
+- **Live exploratory testing** (poking at Mike, trying new scenarios) finds NEW problems.
+- **Regression testing** (running these exact saved scripts) ensures OLD problems don't come back.
+You need both, and one doesn't substitute for the other.

+## Pre-deploy checklist (minimum viable process)

+Before every prompt deployment, in this order:

+1. Run every test marked **P0 - release blocking** below, using the exact input in each file
+2. Save Mike's actual response into that file's "Actual response log" section
+3. Mark each test Pass or Fail against its required/forbidden behavior
+4. **Do not deploy if a P0 test fails** - fix it first, or explicitly decide (and note why) that shipping anyway is worth the known risk
+5. Non-blocking tests are recommended but don't gate the deploy - run them when you have time, but a fail there is a "fix soon" not a "stop"

+Keep only meaningful, repeatable regressions - not a file for every minor wording tweak.
+A test earns a permanent spot in this suite when it represents a real failure mode worth protecting against long-term, not just something that happened once.

 ## When to add a new test

 Add a test whenever Mike: